xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Use a Global Variable

-Any test case across a project can use global variables.
-For example, input data for keywords in [Manual View](/display/KD/Manual+View) or params when [binding Data for Test Execution](/display/KD/Design+a+Test+Suite#DesignaTestSuite-VariableBinding).
+Any test cases across a project can use global variables - for example, input data for keywords in [Manual View](/display/KD/Manual+View) or params when [binding Data for Test Execution](/display/KD/Design+a+Test+Suite#DesignaTestSuite-VariableBinding).

 ```groovy
 import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject